 Christina Birchall-Sampson (née Sampson) read Music at Emmanuel College Cambridge, and later continued her postgraduate vocal training (MMus with distinction) at Guildhall School of Music and Drama, where she studied with John Evans.
-She is continuing her studies with Julian Gavin, David Barrell and Jonathan Papp.
+She has more recently studied with Julian Gavin, David Barrell and Jonathan Papp.

 In 2008, she made her solo debut at Staatsoper Berlin, Aix-en-Provence and Innsbruck festivals in a staged production of Handel Belshazzar, conducted by René Jacobs, and released on DVD by Harmonia Mundi; she recently resumed the role at Opera du Capitôle, Toulouse.
 Other complete roles include: Violetta, Verdi La Traviata; Tatiana,Tchaikovsky Eugene Onegin; Clorinda, Rossini La Cenerentola; Bastienne, Mozart Bastien und Bastienne; Madam Silberklang, Mozart Der Schauspieldirektor; Musetta, Puccini La Bohème, Gretel, Humperdinck Hansel and Gretel; Daisy, Toby Young The Daisy Chain and Juliette, Gounod Roméo et Juliette.